 Beautiful Deuxième Cru (Second Growth) Château Pichon-Longueville is quite simply one of Bordeaux’s finest estates and the poster child for superlative claret.
 The wines are powerful, virile, structured and long-lived.
-Dominating the region with its architecturally splendid fairy tale Château, Pichon-Longueville’s star talking point is the bold, baroque winery which is flood lit at night, giving first time visitors to the area a wonderful sense of the estate’s theatricality and importance.
+Dominating the region with its architecturally splendid fairy tale Château, Pichon-Longueville’s star talking point is the bold, baroque winery which is floodlit at night, giving first-time visitors to the area a wonderful sense of the estate’s theatricality and importance.
 For Pichon-Longueville – renamed from Pichon Baron – has enjoyed a remarkable history in Bordeaux, and like so many of its neighbors, has lived through prosperous and more challenging times.

 Today, the wines of this renowned estate are justly celebrated, however, this was not always the case.
 Prior to the 1860s, the estate was joined with its twin property Pichon-Lalande, having been founded by the same family.
 However, following the death of its owner, Joseph de Pichon-Longueville, and subsequently his son, Raoul, the estate was divided into two.
-Thereafter the fortunes of Longueville would slide, when it was sold to the Boutellier family in 1933.
-Bertrand Boutellier, who inherited the property from his father Jean showed little enthusiasm for producing fine Bordeaux, nor was he disposed to making essential investment into the Châteaux.
+Thereafter the fortunes of Longueville would slide when it was sold to the Boutellier family in 1933.
+Bertrand Boutellier, who inherited the property from his father Jean showed little enthusiasm for producing fine Bordeaux, nor was he disposed to making an essential investment into the Châteaux.
 The wine quality slipped and loyal customers slowly turned away.

-The property’s return to splendor occurred in the late 1980s, when the family sold Longueville to the AXA Millsimes insurance firm.
+The property’s return to splendor occurred in the late 1980s when the family sold Longueville to the AXA Millsimes insurance firm.
 The company director, Jean-Michel Cazes and his winemaker friend Daniel Llose, soon began an incredible programme of improvements and restoration to this historical Château.
-Motivated by their desire to return Pichon to its former glory, they purchased new vineyards in superior sites, and commissioned the creation of the existing modern winery, designed by Patrick Dillon and Jean de Gastines.
+Motivated by their desire to return Pichon to its former glory, they purchased new vineyards in superior sites and commissioned the creation of the existing modern winery, designed by Patrick Dillon and Jean de Gastines.
 But most importantly, a massive investment was made into understanding the Longueville terroir; its best vineyard plots, in addition to modern winemaking techniques and only the finest French oak.
-The results speak for themselves: Pichon Longueville is now quintessential top-notch Paulliac; muscular, powerful and concentrated a wine of real ‘breeding.’
-It is also very much a wine built to last, there is never any rush to drink Pichon from a good vintage and great years seem to last for many decades – truly, a fitting icon for the fine worl
+The results speak for themselves: Pichon Longueville is now quintessential top-notch Paulliac; muscular, powerful and concentrated wine of real ‘breeding.’
+It is also very much a wine built to last, there is never any rush to drink Pichon from a good vintage and great years seem to last for many decades – truly, a fitting icon for the fine work

 Château Pichon-Longueville (Grand Vin)